 The American Express Platinum Card offers travellers more benefits than any other card on the market today.
-This includes worldwide airport lounge access, elite status with major hotel chains, other luxury accommodation perks, complimentary travel insurance cover, and much more.
+This includes worldwide airport lounge access, elite status with major hotel chains, luxury accommodation perks, complimentary travel insurance cover, and much more.

 While these perks do come at a cost – the card annual fee is $1,450 – as you’ll see, more than half of that can be offset by travel credits worth a total of $850 per year, plus you can extract so much more value when travelling.
 Amex says the total value of the card benefits is more than triple the fee.

 Here’s an overview of the main card features, with more details and a mobile-friendly application form available here.

 1. Enjoy worldwide airport lounge access